Introduction

 5. Narrowed Career Options

-While a PhD helps one to become an expert, it also tends to close your career options.
+While a PhD helps one to become an expert, it also tends to close one’s career options.
 Because of the focused nature of the PhD study, it is more probable that you will land jobs connected to your area of concentration only.

 Further, such narrow specialisation can make switching to another sector or changing the career field difficult if one becomes more interested in something else.